alexanderluna/alexanderluna.github.io/_posts/2018-06-11-basic-data-science.md

 The Bayesian approach on the other hand relies heavily on theoretical means.
 Using this approach we would have to think a bit more critically about the events and why they occur.

-The Frequentist approach relies on the `relative frequency` of an event (how often event occurs divided by the total number of observations).
+The Frequentist approach relies on the **relative frequency** of an event (how often event occurs divided by the total number of observations).
 This approach can get very close to actual probability of an event thanks to the **law of large numbers** which states that if we repeat a procedure enough times, the relative frequency probability will approach the actual probability.

 **Compount Events** is any event that combines two or more simple events.
 We use the union and intersection Symbols to define the probability:

 - `P(A∩B) = Probability of A and B happening`
 - `P(A∪B) = Probability of A or B happening`

+Conditional Probability builds on this concept.
+If Event B occurred, then what is the probability of event A ?
+Since our condition depends on event B it means that our sample space is reduced down to the size of event B:

+- `P(A∪B) = P(A and B) / P(B)`

+As probability Visualization becomes more cumbersome we can start to use probability rules to help us calculate compound probabilities:

+1. Addition Rule (or) events: `P(A∪B) = P(A) + P(B) - P(A∩B)`

 ## References